Theodore Puck

 Puck made many basic discoveries in several areas.
 Confirming research done in 1956 by Joe Hin Tjio, Puck's team found that humans had 46 chromosomes rather than 48 which had earlier been believed.
-He developed the CHO cell line from Chinese hamster ovarian cells for this work.
-These cells are still widely utilized in the bio pharmaceutical industry.
+He developed the CHO cell line from Chinese hamster ovarian cells for this work and contributed to deeper insights into chromosomes and genetics of mammalian cells.
+Derived CHO cell lines became the most productive manufacturing approach for therapeutic proteins, resulting in hundreds of highly efficient drugs.
 Puck studied X-rays and cellular mutations.
 He also isolated and studied cellular mutations.

 Puck has won a number of honors for his work most notably the Albert Lasker Award for Basic Medical Research in 1958.
 In 1973 he was awarded the Louisa Gross Horwitz Prize from Columbia University together with Renato Dulbecco and Harry Eagle.
 Dulbecco won the Nobel Prize in medicine in 1975.
 Puck also founded the Eleanor Roosevelt Institute at the University of Denver, where he was an emeritus professor.
 A member of the National Academy of Sciences since 1960, Puck published more than 200 papers on topics including Alzheimer's disease and Down syndrome, and optimising radiotherapy dosages for the treatment of cancer.

 He died following complications from a broken hip.
 Upon his death he was survived by his widow, three daughters, and seven grandchildren.